NFPA 70E – 2018 Arc Flash Awareness

 Most can understand the financial issues, especially when starting out with a new business.
 And being too busy to take the time to contemplate a safety program is also understood.
 Also, today you are finding yourself in an environment where insurance rates can rise and Insurance Companies can require their clients to have a program to protect the company’s investment in your business.

 Don’t wait any longer, be proactive in your approach to protecting your employees.
-Give them a chance to be safe from the hazards that exist in electrical equipment, when they have to work on the equipment that is energized.
+Enroll in the next Arc Flash Class and give them a chance to be safe from the hazards that exist in electrical equipment, when they have to work on the equipment that is energized.
 Help them to be able to enjoy their children and grandchildren while their sight and hearing are intact.

 You may also find that Companies with good programs have the ability to employ the safety conscious person, thus opening them up to a larger pool of qualified candidates.